 Racialisation and Social Boundary-Making in Times of COVID-19

-Aldina Camenisch, Ed Pulford and Willy Sier (postdocs) and Shanshan Lan (PI)
+Aldina Camenisch, Willy Sier (postdocs), Ed Pulford (co-organizer), and Shanshan Lan (PI)

 The current global COVID-19 pandemic has led not only to the closure of national borders and a near stand-still of international mobility but also to a resurgence of social ‘othering’ and related racist and nationalist narratives and practices.
 As much as the new COVID-19 virus has been perceived as an ‘outsider’ invading human societies rather than an inherent part of the human-animal ecosystem, racialised human ‘others’ have been blamed as the main carriers and spreaders of this zoonotic virus.
 For instance, within China people who are from Wuhan (where the pandemic first started) or who have travelled to the Wuhan area have been socially stigmatised and ostracised.
 At the international level, US-President Donald Trump was quick to frame COVID-19 as a ‘Chinese virus’ while Asian people around the world have been victims of an increased number of racial incidents and a related resurgence of the ‘yellow peril’ discourse.
 Meanwhile, the Chinese state has proclaimed internal control of COVID-19 and is externalising new infections as a merely imported phenomenon.
-An uptick in xenophobia targeting foreign populations has been evident in both state and public discourse in China, culminating in the recent media reports of severe mistreatment of Africans in Guangzhou.
+An uptick in xenophobia targeting foreign populations has been evident in both state and public discourse in China.